 2) Tree/shrub has canopy diameter of 20 feet, the gallons of water/week (3.14/4 x 202 = 314 sf) x (.23 x 7= 1.61) ETo x .623 x .5 PF = 158 gallons /week or 632 gallons/month.

 Below are the data input and results from the Demand Calculators Website.

 “How much water pressure will my irrigation system need?”
 The answer depends on a lot of factors, but as a rule of thumb, 50-60 PSI of water pressure is a good starting point for sprinklers, 30-45 PSI for drip systems.
 If your water pressure is higher, consider putting in a pressure reducer.

-To estimate the amount of water a fruit tree needs, see the [PDF] Water Management Guide for Temperate Fruit Trees, with reference ETo rates and tree size references.
+To estimate the amount of water a fruit tree needs, see the [PDF] Water Management Guide for Temperate Fruit Trees, based on ETo rates and tree size.
 For more variable and detailed information see http://homeorchard.ucanr.edu/The_Big_Picture/Irrigation/

 A great reference is also found at UC AG & Natural Resources on how to water trees.
 See http://ucanr.edu/sites/UrbanHort/Water_Use_of_Turfgrass_and_Landscape_Plant_Materials/Estimating_Water_Requirements_of_Landscape_Trees/